-For joints A and C, the number of flanges connected is more than the number of parts in <connected_to>.
+For joints A and C, the number of flanges connected is more than the number of parts in <connected_to/>.
 Between joints A and C, the flanges feature the same parts, but in a different order.

 To store this information for each case, the <stacking/> element comes to use.